SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   # using cmdlets like Get-ADUser, Get-ADGroup, Get-ADObject and Get-ADDomain
   # or using tools such as Sharphound/Bloodhound

+  # if we do not have a shell, but we have valid domain user creds - we can use bloodhound-python

   # AD enum with PowerView
   Import-Module .\PowerView.ps1